 - Age 72: You must start the required minimum distributions (RMDs) from your retirement accounts.

 It’s important to develop a plan now, regardless of when you anticipate entering retirement.
-A financial advisor may assist you in determining a target retirement age by analyzing your unique circumstances and working with you to achieve that age.
+You may consider hiring a financial advisor assistant to help you determine your target retirement age by analyzing your unique circumstances and working with you to achieve that goal.

 What Is the Average Retirement Age?